alejandrojuria/apirest/README.md

 # apirest
-API RESTful for web server using Node.js &amp; Express
+API RESTful for web server using Node.js &amp; Express.
+Simple example made to host Conrad's game of life.